RichardGoodrich/documents/GitHub/GitHubNotes.md

 (copy it - there is a copy icon after it)

-Coming back to this path will only allow you to see the name you created in "New Note" and change some of he token settings or add a new one, etc.
+Coming back to this path will only allow you to see the name you created in "New Note" and change some of the token settings or add a new one, etc.
 ```